Seth Viebrock, CEO

 The Drupal Roadmap

-Drupal 9 will be released in 2020, and it will be an easy, seamless, fairly insignificant upgrade from Drupal 8.
+Drupal 9 will be released in 2020, and it will be an easy, seamless, quite insignificant upgrade from Drupal 8.
 So, if you are on Drupal 8, you don't need to worry about any investments to get you on the next version.

 At the time of this writing, Drupal's roadmap includes: